Here's where you can get tested for COVID-19 in Ottawa and eastern Ontario today

 COVID-19 Drive-Thru Assessment Centre on Coventry Road: 11 a.m. to 7 p.m.
 You must book an appointment for the drive-thru testing facility.

-COVID-19 testing available for certain asymptomatic individuals at 13 pharmacies across Ottawa (You must book an appointment).
+COVID-19 testing available at 13 pharmacies across Ottawa (You must book an appointment and pharmacies will perform active screening)

 Shoppers Drug Mart